Antibiotic Exposure Model

 n_abx int The total number of antibiotic courses prescribed to infants in BC in a given year.
 Note that this is not per infant, it is the total for all infants.

 Since the n_abx column gives us the total number of antibiotics prescribed, we need to use population data to convert this to a per infant value.
-We obtained population data from the StatCan census data (the same that is used in the Birth module):
+We obtained population data from Table 17-10-00005-01 from Statistics Canada, the same past-data source used in the Birth Model:

 Column Type Description